ucsd-cse29/fa24/src/week4/c-multifile-make.md

     #endif
     ```
     This file is known as a C header file (hence the `.h` extension).
 It contains function declarations and other definitions that can be shared across multiple C files.
-The functions declared in this file will be defined in another `.c` file (`pwcrack.c` in case).
+The functions declared in this file will be defined in its corresponding `.c` file (`pwcrack.c` in this case).
 As you continue to work on your PA, you can (and should) add the function declarations for the other functions you implement to this file.

     <!-- ADD EXPLANATION FOR HEADER FILE HERE -->

 2. Open your `pwcrack.c` file that we created/renamed in the previous portion of the lab.
 We are providing an incomplete implementation of the `hex_to_byte` function.
 Add the following function to your C file and complete it by determining what the function should return.
-To see what the functions intended behavior is refer to the [PA2 spec found here](https://github.com/ucsd-cse29/pa2-hashing-and-passwords?tab=readme-ov-file#functions---milestone-1).
+To see the function's intended behavior, refer to the PA2 spec found [here](https://github.com/ucsd-cse29/pa2-hashing-and-passwords?tab=readme-ov-file#functions---milestone-1).
 **NOTE:** If you have already implemented your own `hex_to_byte` function, you can skip this step.
     ```
     #include <stdlib.h>